mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

       - type: spacer
         spacer: Spacer
       - type: image
-        image: /assets/ump_horizontal_blue_rgb.png
-        image_alt: University of Michigan Press logo with University of Michigan Press written to the right of it in navy blue text.
-      - type: image
-        image: /assets/csas_logo_4c.png
-        image_alt: Block yellow "M" to the left of navy text that reads "LSA Center for South Asian Studies University of Michigan"
-      - type: image
-        image: /assets/ncks_logo.png
-        caption: ""
-        image_alt: Block yellow "M" to the left of navy text that reads "LSA NAM Center for Korean Studies University of Michigan"
-      - type: image
-        image: /assets/cjs_logo_4c.png
-        image_alt: Block yellow "M" to the left of navy text that reads "LSA Center for Japanese Studies University of Michigan"
-      - type: image
-        image: /assets/lrccs_logo_4c.jpg
+        image: /assets/oa-asian-studies-partner-logos.png
-        image_alt: Block yellow "M" to the left of navy text that reads "LSA Kenneth G.
+        image_alt: Logos for University of Michigan Press, International Institute, Center for Japanese Studies, Center for South Asian Studies, Center for Southeast Asian Sstudies, Kenneth G. Lieberthal and Richard H.
-          Lieberthal and Richard H. Rogel Center for Chinese Studies University of Michigan"
+          Rogel Center for Chinese Studies, and Nam Center for Korean Studies at the University of Michigan
-      - type: image
-        image: /assets/cseas_logo_2c.jpg
-        image_alt: Block yellow "M" to the left of navy text that reads "LSA Center for Southeast Asian Studies University of Michigan"
 related_stories:
   - ""
 ---